qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - If the backend behind Nginx initiates closing the TCP connection, Nginx passive health check treat it as backend failure and temporarly stop reverse proxying.
 [See also](https://nginx.org/en/docs/http/ngx_http_upstream_module.html)
 - The HTTP protocol does not explicitly forbit GET and DELETE requests to have body.
 Some places do use body in GET and DELETE requests.
 But many libraries and HTTP servers does not support them.
 - One IP can host multiple websites, distinguished by domain name.
 The HTTP header `Host` and SNI in TLS handshake carries domain name, which are important.
 Some websites cannot be accessed via IP address.
 - CORS (cross-origin resource sharing).
 For requests to another website (origin), the browser will prevent JS from getting response, unless the server's response contains header `Access-Control-Allow-Origin` and it matches client website.
 This requires configuring the backend.
-If you want to pass cookie to another website it involves more configuration.

-  Generally, if your frontend and backend are in the same website (same domain name and port) then there is no CORS issue.
+Passing cookie to another website involves more configuration.
+If your frontend and backend are in the same website then there is no CORS issue.
 - [Reverse path filtering](https://en.wikipedia.org/wiki/Reverse-path_forwarding).
 When routing is asymmetric, packet from A to B use different interface than packets from B to A, then reverse path filtering rejects valid packets.
 - In old versions of Linux, if `tcp_tw_recycle` is enabled, it aggressively recycles connection based on TCP timestamp.
 NAT and load balancer can make TCP timestamp not monotonic, so that feature can drop normal connections.
 - When using SSL/TLS in private network unconnected to internet, the client may try to check certificate revocation status from internet, which will timeout.